 - Doyle Dining Hall is an all you care to eat facility.
 A la carte items are not available in Doyle Dining Hall. - Dining Hall hours are posted at the door as you enter Doyle Dining Hall. - Dining facilities may close for class break periods.
 These closures will be posted in advance.
 If open, meal plans are not in effect. - The Dining Services week starts with Friday breakfast and ends with Thursday dinner. - You must have a valid University ID card with declining balance points; a meal plan or purchase meals using cash/credit card (VISA, MasterCard) to access Doyle Dining Hall.
 University ID's are non-transferable. - No dishes, flatware or glassware may be removed from Doyle Dining Hall.
-Approved reusable - "To Go" containers are available for purchase with the cashier.

-- All resident students are required to have a resident meal plan.
-At the beginning of each semester all residents will receive the 19-meal per week option. - Changes may be requested within the first two weeks of a new semester.
-There are no refunds for unused meal plan dollars at the end of the semester. - All first-year residents are required to be on the 19-meal per week plan. - Unused dining dollars DO NOT carry over from semester to semester.
+Approved reusable - "To Go" containers are available for purchase with the cashier. - All resident students are required to have a resident meal plan.
+At the beginning of each semester all residents will receive the 19-meal per week option.
+The SOP has a separate plan that can be reviewed by contacting SAGE dining services. - Changes may be requested within the first two weeks of a new semester.
+There are no refunds for unused meal plan dollars at the end of the semester. - Unused dining dollars DO NOT carry over from semester to semester.
 Any unused dining dollars will be forfeited. - Meal plans are in effect only during the academic year.
 Mini block plans are available outside of the academic year. - Block and Commuter meal plans are available for purchase. - Block Plans carry over from fall to spring semesters within the same academic year.
 Unused block meals will be forfeited on the last day of spring semester. - SAGE Dining Services is the exclusive food service provider for the University. - Outside catering is not permitted, however outside food option may be permitted with submission and approval of a food waiver. - Meal plan students attending catered functions on campus may have their food credit from Doyle - Dining Hall applied toward the cost of the catered function at the request of the host. - Students requesting dietary accommodations must provide written documentation from a licensed physician and any supporting materials to the Director of Disability Support Services.
 The Director of Disability Support Services in conjunction with the Food Service Director will work directly with the student to provide the dietary accommodations. - Sick trays are available if you are ill and unable to get to the Dining Hall.
 You must give a signed, dated note with your ID cards to a University community member (faculty, staff or student). - If you are part of a meal plan and work off campus, a box meal can be provided for you with at least three (3) days' notice. - Specials and monotony breakers are offered regularly to prevent the "board plan" from becoming a "bored plan."
 These specials are offered to meal plan participants at no additional charge.
 The Dining Services welcomes all input.

-E. Accessibility and Health Promotion Services
+E. Accessibility

-The Office of Accessibility and Health Promotion delivers services designed to assist students in maximizing successful participation in college life and in promoting their well-being academically, socially, emotionally, spiritually, and physically.
-Services and resources include Accessibility and Disability Support Services, Health & Wellness Promotion, and Health Services.
+The Office of Accessibility delivers services designed to assist students in maximizing successful participation in college life and in promoting their well-being academically, socially, emotionally, spiritually, and physically.
+Services and resources include Accessibility and Disability Support Services.